Leven Thumps: Leven Thumps and the Gateway to Foo

 Leven comes into the world soon after his father "dies" in a car accident.
 His mother passes away a few minutes after giving birth to him.
 His mother's half-sister, Addy Graph, reluctantly takes him into her care but allows him to be bullied by her husband, supplying him only with Wonder Wipes T-shirts from her current job.
 Leven is a young teen of fourteen living in Oklahoma when he finds Clover the Sycophant under his bed on the porch.
 Clover informs him, "The entire world practically depends on you.
 No pressure though".
-From that moment on, Leven's life would never be the same again.
-He meets, and becomes friends with a thirteen-year-old girl named Winter.
+From that moment on, Leven's life will never be the same again.
+He meets and becomes friends with a thirteen-year-old girl named Winter.
 He meets the toothpick and lithen, Geth, who is also the single true heir of Foo and trusts Fate more than anything else.
-Together Leven and his friends journey halfway across the world to find the mysterious gateway to Foo and put an end to the devious man behind the gateway.
+Together, Leven and his friends journey halfway across the world to find the mysterious gateway to Foo and put an end to the devious man behind the gateway.
 Leven, Winter, Clover, and Geth attempt to save the whole world from mass chaos.